increpare/residenzmuenchen_besuch/README.md

-# Visit to the Classics room of the Munich Residence
+# Visit to the Antiquarium of the Munich Royal Residence

+I went to the [Residenz Museum](https://www.residenz-muenchen.de/deutsch/museum/index.htm) in Munich today.
+It has one room that I found particularly charming, the [Antiquarium](https://en.wikipedia.org/wiki/Antiquarium).

-So there's this pretty amazing hall filled with paintings and latin quotes
+It's a pretty amazing hall filled with paintings and latin quotes
 ![IMG_8122](https://github.com/increpare/residenzmuenchen_besuch/assets/465632/41123c32-74cd-43ba-a4dd-580f0d53ba6e)

-Along the ceiling is a series of paintings, and coming off the side of each painting are latin quotes on the column that share a theme with the painting (some paintings are a bit generic to my eyes, but others are clearely on-theme).
+So the structure of the room is that there's a row of paintings going along the length of the ceiling.
+Each painting illustrates some aspirational human characterisic (justice, charity, fame, etc).
+To either side of every painting there are two columns, and on each one there is a short+snappy Latin quote on the theme.

 ## Obedientia